I would like to start this article by explaining why I chose the title “Why typescript” over “Typescript is better”.

 Cet article est également disponible en français.

-This article is not only meant for developers, it is meant for anyone participating in a digital project, from the project manager to the client paying for the website.
 Each of those people will have its own experience regarding a new language and its own expectations (but they are of course often shared).
 Some will focus on improving developer experience, others on the delivery of a website with less critical bugs as possible.
 Some will also think about recruitment issues for hiring developers with TypeScript experience.
 We must also take under consideration that there is a subjective aspect to developments, developers do not all like the same things.
 Thus, I can’t say : “TypeScript is better”, because it just might not be better for you and/or your project.
 What I can do is explain why TypeScript is better for me, why more and more developers are conquered by it and why more and more libraries are at least exposing types for their object if not completely migrate to TypeScript.
 I hope this article will help you make a more informed choice regarding your project.

 1. Let’s start with the beginning, what is TypeScript ?

 TypeScript is a typed programming language created by Microsoft in October 2012 with the version 0.8.
 The langage really started being popular with the release of the version 2.0 in september 2016.

 What does typing mean ?
 It means compelling a program to respect a definition of data for a variable otherwise it will trigger errors during compilation or execution.
 Let’s top a few seconds to explain what compilation and execution mean.

 Today (november 2020), the 4.0 version of TypeScript was just released and the developer community has grown :

 - TypeScript is the language used by Angular

 - Some libraries will even write documentations explaining how to use their tools using TypeScript (exemple with redux-toolkit)